conneroisu/bufrnix/README.md

 Bufrnix provides a **declarative, reproducible way** to generate Protocol Buffer code for multiple languages through Nix flakes.
 It eliminates the complexity of managing protoc plugins, dependencies, and build environments by leveraging Nix's deterministic package management.

+See the [quick start guide](https://conneroisu.github.io/bufrnix/guides/getting-started/) for a quick introduction to Bufrnix.

 ### Key Features

 - 🚀 **Multi-language Support**: Go, Dart, JavaScript/TypeScript, PHP with more coming